CNBC Awards

 High-security SKUs, such as electronics or luxury items, can be placed in restricted-access areas with advanced monitoring systems.
 These security measures align with warehouse-picking best practices, ensuring product integrity and compliance with industry regulations.

-4. Reducing product spoilage
+4. Reduced product spoilage

 Proper zoning helps businesses maintain separate storage areas for items that require specific environmental conditions.
 Perishable goods can be stored in refrigerated zones, while dry storage areas prevent moisture damage, extending product shelf life.